isomerpages/scdf-ebsc/_managing-operational-stress/Empathy Fatigue.md

 description: ""
 ---
 ### What is Empathy Fatigue?
-Empathy fatigue is an emotional exhaustion that manifests as the **reduced ability of an emergency responder to engage in empathy** for the survivor they are working with (French, 2020).
+Empathy fatigue refers to an **emotional exhaustion** that manifests as the reduced ability of an emergency responder to be empathetic towards the survivor they are working with.
 ![](/images/empathy%20fatigue%201.png)
-Signs and Symptoms
+### Signs and Symptoms
 While many firefighters and paramedics are good at internalising operational stress while functioning well from the perspective of others, empathy fatigue can be a real possibility for some without any effective coping mechanisms and strong personal boundaries put in place.

 Do you recognise any of these **signs and symptoms of empathy fatigue** in yourself or your colleagues?